The Miami Ghetto:

-While those sections are the only true urban communities that are within the city limits of Miami, along with a small section of Coconut Grove, there are other neighborhoods scattered throughout Dade County.
+While those sections are the only true Miami hoods that are within the city limits of Miami, along with a small section of Coconut Grove, there are other neighborhoods scattered throughout Dade County.

-Many of these Miami neighborhoods have been around for generations, while other Miami neighborhoods did not gain an African-American population until the beginning of the 1960s.
+Many of these Miami neighborhoods have been around for generations, while other Miami neighborhoods did not gain a black population until the beginning of the 1960s.

 One of the oldest neighborhoods in the city and originally called Colored Town is the Overtown Miami community, which was once considered as the “Harlem of the South”.